-The Map of Us written by Jules Preston, publisher HarperImpulse, is available NOW in ebook format.
+The Bookshop of Second Chances written by Jackie Fraser, publisher Simon & Schuster UK, is available NOW in ebook, audiobook and paperback format.

 About the Author

 Jackie Fraser is a freelance editor and writer.
 She’s worked for AA Publishing,

 Watkins, the Good Food Guide and various self-published writers of fiction, travel

 and food guides, recipe books and self-help books since 2012.
 Prior to that, she